Theology

 • THEO 152 Theological Ethics

-Students must complete nine credits of religious & theological studies.
-Some courses in this area include:
+Curriculum includes nine credits of religious & theological studies.
+Some examples of the courses that fulfill this requirement are:

 • THEO 201 Women & Christianity